The Aryel AR Marketing Glossary

 A type of AR experience that uses a specific marker in the real world, such as a QR code or recognized object, to trigger the display of AR content.

-A type of AR experience that recognizes patterns or features in an environment that were not previously provided to the application.
+A type of AR experience that recognizes patterns or features in an environment that was not previously provided to the application.

 The 4 “P” s: price, product, promotion, and place (point of sale).
 The marketing mix covers these must-have elements when bringing a product to market and is inextricable from your business plan’s marketing objectives.